geshan/geshan.github.com/source/_posts/2019-10-20-get-laravel-6-running-on-google-cloud-run-step-by-step-with-ci.markdown

 [![Run on Google Cloud](https://storage.googleapis.com/cloudrun/button.svg)](https://console.cloud.google.com/cloudshell/editor?shellonly=true&cloudshell_image=gcr.io/cloudrun/button&cloudshell_git_repo=https://github.com/geshan/laravel6-on-google-cloud-run.git)
 ```

-Be careful and replace the last part with your repo's `HTTPs` URL, for example, if your repo is at `https://github.com/ghaleroshan/laravel6-on-google-cloud-run` it will be `ttps://github.com/ghaleroshan/laravel6-on-google-cloud-run.git`, then commit and push.
+Be careful and replace the last part with your repo's `HTTPs` URL, for example, if your repo is at `https://github.com/ghaleroshan/laravel6-on-google-cloud-run` it will be `https://github.com/ghaleroshan/laravel6-on-google-cloud-run.git`, then commit and push.
 Your PR should look something like [this](https://github.com/geshan/laravel6-on-google-cloud-run/pull/3/files) one.

-### 9. Deploy on Google cloud run
+### 9. Deploy on Google Cloud Run

 After you merge your Pull Request (PR), then go to your repo page and click on the `Run on Google Cloud` button.